utkarshcmu/grafana.org/content/blog/2018-04-20-timeshift-ep41.md

 			</ul>
 		</p>
 		<p>
 			Check out the full <a href="https://community.grafana.com/t/release-notes-v-5-1-x/6958" target="_blank">release notes</a> to see the features and fixes in the beta release.
+We also have <a href="http://docs.grafana.org/v5.1/" target="_blank">updated documentation</a> for the new version.
 		</p>
 		<a href="https://grafana.com/grafana/download/beta?utm_source=blog&utm_campaign=timeshift_41" target="_blank" class="btn btn--primary">Download Grafana 5.1.0-beta1 Now</a>
 	</div>